michel1991/ocp-java-11/annotations/md/VALUE_ELEMENT.md

    @Clean("Basement") public class House {}
 ```
 * A. The annotation must contain exactly one element.
-* B. The annotation must contain an element namedvalue.
+* B. The annotation must contain an element named value.
 * C. The element must not have a default value.
 * D. The element may have a default value.
 * E. The annotation may contain more than one element.
-* F. The annotation must contain an element namedvalues
+* F. The annotation must contain an element named values

 An annotation may omit the element name if it contains an element named value,
 declared as value(), making option B correct and option F incorrect.